digipost/set-revision/README.md

 our specification.
 This property is also exported in the Github Environment as `REVISION`.
 Our specification, in short, is as follows:
-- Tags remain unchained
+- Tags remain unchanged
-- Default branches are renamed to `latest`
-- Non-default branches are appended with a `-SNAPSHOT` suffix
+- Non-tags are appended with a `-SNAPSHOT` suffix

 ## Inputs